-Joshua Blunt was always described as a big man with a long beard who had once lived somewhere deep in the woods that would ultimately become St. Michael's Cemetery on Boston Road.
+Joshua Blunt was always described as a big giant of a man with a long beard who had once lived somewhere deep in the woods that would ultimately become St. Michael's Cemetery on Boston Road.
 Travelers in the olden days sometimes encountered him along their way, often seeing him simply standing a little ways in the woods, silently staring at them as they passed.
 Many found his presence unnerving, and hurried on their way whenever he appeared.
 Others stopped and addressed him, and he would sometimes help with directions.
 But beyond his name, no one claimed to know anything more about him.

 As the years passed, occasional reports of sightings of Joshua Blunt persisted, even though after so many years there was no way Joshua Blunt could still be alive.
 Claims of sightings, especially by children, continued through the 1800's and into the 1900's, so that even in 1936, the name of Joshua Blunt was known to Haskin Flagg and his contemporaries.
 Still, most of them, including Haskin, did not truly believe that the supernatural sightings were real.